This post may contain affiliate links. Please read our disclosure policy.

 Recipe tips

-I listed fire roasted tomatoes in the recipe, but any neutral-flavored canned tomatoes will work, including diced, whole-peeled, or crushed tomatoes.
+- I specified fire-roasted tomatoes in the recipe, but you can use any neutral-flavored canned tomatoes, such as diced, whole-peeled, or crushed tomatoes.

 Recipe variations